2023-01-19 Using GREP with Perl regex

 Lookaheads are zero-length assertions and so do not move on through the search text, these are looking ahead, first for the word 'gravel', then for the word 'bike' but because the current search position does not move from the start then every search is effectively from the beginning of the text and so they will match on any order.

-Look at this Regex page on Mastering Lookahead and Lookbehind for a better explanation.
+Regex page on Mastering Lookahead and Lookbehind for a better explanation.

 Also try Regex test site which allows you to build, test, and debug regular expressions